 - Amounts in Argentine pesos have been stated at face value, which includes accrued interest through the end of each period or year, if applicable.
-Mutual funds have been valued at fair value as of the end of each period or year.
-When generally accepted accounting principles require the valuation of receivables or payables at their discounted value, that value does not differ significantly from their face value. - Amounts in foreign currency have been valued at face value at the relevant exchange rates in effect as of the end of each period or year, including accrued interest, if applicable.
-Investments with quoted price have been valued at fair value at the relevant exchange rate in effect as of the end of each period or year.
+Investments with price quotation have been valued at fair value as of the end of each period or year. - Amounts in foreign currency have been valued at face value at the relevant exchange rates in effect as of the end of each period or year, including accrued interest, if applicable.
+Investments with price quotation have been valued at fair value at the relevant exchange rate in effect as of the end of each period or year.
 Exchange differences have been credited (charged) to current income.
 Additional information on assets and liabilities denominated in foreign currency is disclosed in Exhibit G.